msimbao/biolabstockreader/README.md

-# biolabstockreader
+# Biolab Beeminder

-QR Code scanning system to quickly edit stocks and supplies in Biolab
+Bee to Remind Biolab Members to Check their Microsoft Teams Account